philou/philou.github.com/_posts/2015-01-31-measure-the-business-value-of-your-spikes-and-take-high-payoff-risks-lean-software-development-part-4.markdown

 Labels                    | 20           | 13            | 2
 Custom report tool        | 13           | 0             | 3
 TOTAL Cost Of Delay of v1 | 80	         | 100           |

-<small>Stared (*) features are required for the first version of the product.
+<sup>Stared (*) features are required for the first version of the product.
 Features with a value of 0 are not required for the product.
-Eventually, unstared features with a non null business value would be great for a second release.</small><br>
+Eventually, unstared features with a non null business value would be great for a second release.</sup>

 It seems that the individuals market is a greater opportunity, so it's worth thinking about it.
 Unfortunately for the moment, we really don't know if we'll manage to get the high availability that is required for such a product.